I'm interested in careers working with children – what jobs can I do?

 - take a degree in a different subject, then do a postgraduate degree in social work

-- take a degree in a different subject, then apply to the Frontline graduate programme – this involves taking a postgraduate diploma in social work while being employed in a social work role under supervision.
-The Frontline programme focuses specifically on work with children and families.
+- take a degree in a different subject, then apply for a graduate programme that involves taking a postgraduate diploma in social work while being employed in a social work role under supervision.

 - Find out about different types of jobs and employers in social work.